dreamcatcher-tech/network/Inbox/2024-10-23 1513 is a side effect a napp.md

 side effects are not repeatable.

 Multiple side effects, like 3 instances that all hit the same web address and compare their results ?

+So it needs enforce that only one commit is possible, since it will make the API call and get the response, and that's all.

+Billing relationship is handled here.

+Because of the single request being turned into a json call, it can be mocked, for testing behaviours.

+VAlidate the bindings between inner and outer with a supplied function call, that will be made by us, using json format invocation, that will validate the schemas provided match the internal representation of the types, so a zod schema invocation.
+## A service with external resources
+If a sql database instance was running somewhere

+## Querying moneyworks
+Running a query out to the accounting system means it would do a single request and get the response, and then commit it, possibly with some files.